Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Augment reality to show hidden infrastructure/README.md

 ## Additional information

-This sample requires a device that is compatible with ARKit 1 on iOS.

 Note that unlike other scene samples, a basemap isn't shown most of the time, because the real world provides the context.
 Only while calibrating is the basemap displayed at 50% opacity, to give the user a visual reference to compare to.

 You may notice that pipes you draw underground appear to float more than you would expect.
 That floating is a normal result of the parallax effect that looks unnatural because you're not used to being able to see underground/obscured objects.
 Compare the behavior of underground pipes with equivalent pipes drawn above the surface - the behavior is the same, but probably feels more natural above ground because you see similar scenes day-to-day (e.g. utility wires).